GuillaumeDnt2/Trivia99/README.md

 ### Download dependencies

 The project is composed in two parts: the frontend and the backend.
 Both are located in the `server` directory.
-Firstly, we are going to the backend directory:
+First, navigate to the backend directory:

 ```bash
 cd server/backend
 ```

-To download the dependencies with npm you can execute the following command:
+Then download the dependencies with npm by executing the following command:

 ```bash
 npm install